imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-active-storage-upload.md

 [How to Use ActiveStorage Outside of a Rails View](https://cameronbothner.com/activestorage-beyond-rails-views/) and [this StackOverflow answer](https://cameronbothner.com/activestorage-beyond-rails-views/).

-We split the problem into two parts:
+An Active Storage direct upload happens in several steps:
+1. Client extracts the file's metadata
-1. Generate the upload configuration and pass it to the frontend application
+2. Client sends the metadata to the Server
-2. Direct upload with an Ant Upload component
+3. Server prepares an upload with the Service

-### Generate the upload configuration and pass it to the frontend application
+4. Server sends the upload url and required headers to the Client
+5. Client uploads the file to the Service using url and headers from the Server

+In this example we are using a GraphQL API, so steps 2, 3, 4 will be implemented as a GraphQL mutation.

+### Server-side

-The options required for the direct upload depend on several properties of the file to be uploaded:
+The parameters of the direct upload depend on these metadata of the file:
 * File name
 * Content type
-* Checksum (more on this [below](#frontend-javascript-typescript))
+* Checksum (more on this [below](#client-side))
 * File size

 We will use a GraphQL mutation to pass these values to backend.
 The results of the mutation will include the options needed for an upload.

-#### Backend and GraphQL
+We will pass these values to the mutation and result of the mutation will have the values required for an upload (URL and headers) as well as the blob ids.

-We are using the [`graphql` gem](https://graphql-ruby.org/) as our backend GraphQL library.
+We are using the [`graphql` gem](https://graphql-ruby.org/) as our implementation of the GraphQL controller in Rails.

 As we said before, we will have a mutation which takes the file's meta information and gives the data required for an upload: